Why Does My Toddler Hit Himself? Surprising Reasons!

 Have you ever seen your toddler hit himself?
 It can be a scary sight, but there are surprising reasons why it happens.

 One possible trigger is emotional frustration.
-Toddlers who have not yet developed the language skills to express their feelings may resort to hitting themselves as a way of coping with intense emotions such as anger or sadness.
+Toddlers who have not yet developed the language skills to express their feelings may resort to hitting themselves to cope with intense emotions such as anger or sadness.

 This behavior can also be linked to conditions such as autism and other developmental disorders that affect communication and social interaction.
 If you notice this kind of self-injury in your child, talk to your pediatrician for advice on how to best support them through these challenges.